Belief Bias Identification: Experimental Design

 \section{Experimental Design}

-The experiment tests the theoretical framework of section \ref{sec.Theory} both at the individual and population level.
-The experiment was conducted at the behavioral and Experimental Economics Laboratory (BEELab) at Maastricht University.
-88 participants were recruited and, each of them had to make 30 belief-elicitation tasks.
-For each task, participants report their belief beta distributions twice, after observing two consecutive information signals.
+The experiment provides a setting in which the belief biases described in the theoretical framework of Section \ref{sec.Theory} can be identified at both the individual and population levels.
+It was conducted at the behavioral and Experimental Economics Laboratory (BEELab) at Maastricht University.
+A total of 88 participants were recruited, and each completed 30 belief-elicitation tasks.
+In each task, participants reported their belief distributions twice, after observing two consecutive information signals.
 The average payment per participant was 15.9 euros.
-The experiment was pre-registered in October, 2023.\footnote{See the preregistration at \hyperlink{https://aspredicted.org/285v-b8cg.pdf}{https://aspredicted.org/285v-b8cg.pdf}} The full instructions of the experiment can be found in section \ref{sec. instructions} of the appendix.
+The experiment was pre-registered in October 2023.\footnote{See the preregistration at \hyperlink{https://aspredicted.org/285v-b8cg.pdf}{https://aspredicted.org/285v-b8cg.pdf}} The full instructions of the experiment can be found in Appendix \ref{sec. instructions}.